 13:00 hrs Lunch and Break

-16:00 hrs Visit of the Sand dunes including Camel-Safari
+16:00 hrs Visit to the Sand dunes including Camel-Safari

 19:30 hrs You will be treated to a delicious royal dinner in the sand dunes complimented by a vibrant and colorful folk dance program